phoddie/node-red-mcu/readme.md

 - Handling of service `1800` (Generic Access) is inconsistent across platforms because of host restrictions.
 Don't be surprised by failures accessing characteristics of this service.

 ### Compatibility Node
-The Compatibilityy Node runs nodes written for Node-RED.
+The Compatibility Node runs nodes written for Node-RED.
 It is able to run the `lower-case` example from ["Creating your first node"](https://nodered.org/docs/creating-nodes/first-node) without any changes.

 The Compatibility Node is tricky for a number of reasons.
 At this time, it should be considered a proof-of-concept and a foundation for future work.